lzocro/lzocro.github.io/_projects/diffusion_limit.md

 This equation is integro-differential, so it is rather unpleasant to solve numerically.
 The real issue in high-frequency applications is the multiplicative term in the frequency of jumps $\eta$ in front of the integral.
 This scaling implies that errors are blown up, and therefore that the numerical approximation of the integral must be very fine, and increasingly so as $\eta\to+\infty$.

 However, there are certain instances where the death sentence given by this intuition can be avoided.
-In many applications a \emph{diffusion limit} problem is solved efficiently as an approximation.
+In many applications a <i>diffusion limit</i> problem is solved efficiently as an approximation.
 In this project we seek to investigate precise convergence rates for this approximation.
 The remainder of this post gives an overview of the approach, starting with the details of the diffusion limit and continuing with some high-level results, and then a quick review of explored aspects of the problem and possible extensions.

 ## The Diffusion Limit